lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 ### Armazenamento na GPU

-There are several ways to store a tensor on the GPU.
-For example, we can specify a storage device when creating a tensor.
-Next, we create the tensor variable `X` on the first `gpu`.
-The tensor created on a GPU only consumes the memory of this GPU.
-We can use the `nvidia-smi` command to view GPU memory usage.
-In general, we need to make sure that we do not create data that exceed the GPU memory limit.

 Existem várias maneiras de armazenar um tensor na GPU.
 Por exemplo, podemos especificar um dispositivo de armazenamento ao criar um tensor.
 A seguir, criamos a variável tensorial `X` no primeiro `gpu`.